 Capability Overview: What Integration Platforms Typically Offer

-Capability | Rating | What to Expect |
+| Capability | Rating | What to Expect |

-Visual integration flows | ⭐⭐⭐⭐ | Robust drag-and-drop mapping and orchestration editors |
+| Visual integration flows | ⭐⭐⭐⭐ | Robust drag-and-drop mapping and orchestration editors |

-Protocol handling (HTTP/MQ) | ⭐⭐⭐⭐ | Full support for REST, SOAP, webhooks, and queues |
+| Protocol handling (HTTP/MQ) | ⭐⭐⭐⭐ | Broad support for REST, SOAP, webhooks, and queues |

-Transformation & enrichment | ⭐⭐⭐ | Comprehensive data mapping with rule support |
+| Transformation & enrichment | ⭐⭐⭐ | Rich mapping, routing, and rule support |

-Real-time & async support | ⭐⭐ | Good event support, less suited for dynamic microservice orchestration |
+| Real-time & async support | ⭐⭐ | Good event support, less suited for dynamic microservice orchestration |

 Examples of Integration & Middleware Platforms